Liboul/startup-template/README.md

 - Rename every occurence of `example-app` to your app name, for instance client-app if it serves your clients.
 Another app could be admin-app, that's why we use NX
 - Tour the repo and remove everything that's not needed for your project

+# Deployment
+- Create a Vercel account
+- Create a project
+- Create a database (e.g. neon)

 # Company setup

 - Setup a google app (https://console.cloud.google.com/apis/credentials)